-Hey guys, welcome to the channel, I want to talk about 10 things that I’ve learned, the most important things I’ve learned in 10 years of sobriety.
-I actually have 13 years of sobriety.
+Hey everyone and welcome to my blog.
+I want to talk about 10 things that I have learned, the most important things I have learned in 10 years of sobriety.
+I actually have 15 years of sobriety in total in 2023.

 So, I want to just bring up the best points of sobriety because a lot of people are searching for meaning in sobriety and a lot of people are lost and many people are dying from drug addiction and alcoholism every single day.

 They just don’t realize how beautiful life can be.
 I know because I was a drunk.
 Life was absolutely miserable.
 I had tunnel vision, I couldn’t see things, I couldn’t see the beauty in life, and I didn’t love myself, and I didn’t love others.

 I was gonna die.
 People were telling me I was gonna die within a year.
 It was a complete mess, and I’m just grateful every single day that I’m here so I want to talk about the 10 things that I’ve learned in 10 plus years of sobriety.

 I was able to laugh again.
 I was able to smile.
 I was able to look people in the eyes, because before when I was using and drinking I couldn’t look people in the eyes because I had so much guilt and shame.

 I didn’t feel like I was worth anything.
 So I just looked at the ground when people talked to me.
 I definitely didn’t smile or laugh during my bad years of alcohol.

 Everything was just kind of a nightmare, and I cried every other day, towards the end of my drinking I was depressed, I just hung out in a dark room.

 I even created an imaginary friend that was a bumblebee.
 I called her Mrs Bumble and she would look out at me from the closet with these big innocent eyes and it made me cry.
 I created that just out of my desperate loneliness and things were really bad.